JoaoBlimping/pigEngine/doNext.md

+# 10/12/2015
+Make managers use C file io instead of c++, I'm pretty sure it'll make the compiled program smaller and anyway I like it better.
+For some reason it's saying that all the stuff I define in assets.hh is multiply defined, I'll have to figure that out tomoroow. nah fixed it, they have to be extern for some reason.
+Anyway, that's all the new errors ironed out.
+Next thing I have to do is get the gui system working with the scripting system that I made.

 # 9/12/2015
 Ok zippitty zoopers today we have the problem of emscripten not seeming to know about the mixer.
 This might be some kind of thing where I need to do more configuration on emcc, so